deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 | OffsetY  | 0..1        | Integer | The offset from the bottom of the GetMap response image to the bottom of the copyright in pixel (default: 13). |
 +----------+-------------+---------+----------------------------------------------------------------------------------------------------------------+

+At least one of Text or Image must be configured.
+OffsetX and OffsetY are optional, but if OffsetX is configured, OffsetY must be configured, too (and vice versa).

-Here is an example snippet of the content section:
+Here is an example snippet:

 .. code-block:: xml